On Matrix-Valued Square Integrable Positive Definite Functions: Introduction

-when $(\pi(g) u, u)$ is $L^1$, $u \in \mc H_{\pi}$ and $G$ is unimodular.
-This problem is originally brought out in Godement's thesis ~\cite{go}.
-Now it is known that for $G$ amenable, the Inequality (\!\!~\ref{basic}) is always true (Prop 18.3.6 ~\cite{dix}).
+when $(\pi(g) u, u)$ is $L^1$, $u \in \mc H_{\pi}$ and $G$ is unimodular (\cite{li2} \cite{unit}).
+For $G=\mathbb R$, the affirmative answer to this question is a direct consequence of Bochner's theorem, namely, the integral of a $L^1$ positive definite function on $\mathbb R$ is nonnegative.
+In his thesis \cite{go}, Godement raised this question for $G$ unimodular.
+It is known that for $G$ amenable, the Inequality (\!\!~\ref{basic}) is always true (Prop 18.3.6 \cite{dix}).
 An amenable group is characterized by the fact that the unitary dual is weakly contained in $L^2(G)$.
-Now consider the other extreme, namely, $G$ semisimple and noncompact.
-The inequality (\!\!~\ref{basic}) is false in its full generality.
+Therefore for $G$ nilpotent, the Inequality (\!\!~\ref{basic}) holds. \\ \\ Consider the other extreme, namely, $G$ semisimple and noncompact.
+The inequality (\ref{basic}) is false in its full generality.
 Yet, applying the result of this paper, we show that Inequality (\!\!~\ref{basic}) holds if $\mc H_{\pi}$ can be written as a tensor product of two $L^2$-representations of $G$ and $u$ is finite in the tensor decomposition.
-In Cor. ~\ref{theta}, we give a result about a certain integral related to Howe's correspondence (~\cite{howe}).
-It is more general than the results given in ~\cite{unit}. \\ \\ I should mention that matrix-valued positive definite functions have been studied for special classes of locally compact groups, mostly Abelian groups.
-I would like to thank Prof. Kadison for his lectures given at LSU in the Spring of 2008, for stimulating conversations and for encouraging me to write this down.
+See Theorem \ref{basic1}.
+In Cor. \ref{theta}, we give a result about a certain integral related to Howe's correspondence (\cite{howe}).
+It is more general than the results given in \cite{unit}.